-Sunderland Counselling Service is seeking to recruit to the following vacancies.
+Sunderland Counselling Service is recruiting to the following vacancies:

-If you would like to have a discussion about this position please contact Marianne Guthzeit, Clinical Lead via email [email protected] or Leanne Davis, Head of Services at [email protected] or via telephone, 0191 514 7007.
+If you would like further information about this role, please contact Kelly Burton, Services Manager or Marianne Guthzeit, Clinical Lead on 0191 514 7007.

 Please download below: